Noahscratch493/CommandOS/README.md

 # CommandOS
-CommandOS Is a Batch OS that is Available in .exe, .cmd and .bat!
+CommandOS Is a Batch OS.